Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Krylov--Bogoliubov existence theorem

-where $\Phi\in\mathbb D[-\tau,0]$ and $M=(M(t))_{t\geq 0}$ is a special semimartingale, i.e., of class (HSpec).
-Well-posedness is ensured when we assume that the functionals $a,b$ are proper locally Lipschitz; see {\S}\ref{sec:existunique}.
-With regard to stationarity, it is important that we are not able to tell the time while perceiving the system.
-In other words, we restrict ourselves to autonomous systems.
-It turns out that we then obtain some translation invariance properties, which is relevant for proving the theorem below.
+with $\Phi\in\mathbb D[-\tau,0]$.
+Recall that well-posedness of \eqref{eq:SDDE2.2.2.2} is ensured when we assume that the functionals $a,b$ are proper locally Lipschitz; see {\S}\ref{sec:existunique}.
+As explained below, we require $M$ to have independent and stationary increments, i.e., we need $M$ to be a L\'evy process.
+Then, since we restrict ourselves to time-independent coefficients, we are not able to tell the time while perceiving the system.
+These conditions result into translation invariance properties, which are relevant for proving the theorem below.